Your next Chevy could be designed by Honda - KESQ

 The two companies announced an agreement that will entail the companies sharing basic vehicle designs to be sold under their respective brands.
 With this new alliance, GM and Honda will work together to develop a range of electric and petroleum-powered vehicles, but it will also allow for “cooperation in purchasing, research and development and connected service,” Honda said in a press release Thursday.

-This means the car companies will use the same machinery and physical structures for their various models of electric cars.
+This means the car companies will use the same machinery and physical structures for their various models.

 The Honda and GM electric car alliance isn’t the first of its kind.
 In 2019, Toyota and Subaru, followed by Ford and Volkswagen, announced that they were teaming up on self-driving and electric cars.